htcondor/htcondor/docs/version-history/development-release-series-89.rst

   to import and not just ``True`` or ``False``.
   :ticket:`7572`

+- HTCondor now allows Scitokens tickets and Kerberos/AFS credentials to be enabled on the same machine.
+This involves some changes to the way these two features are configured.  *condor_store_cred* and the python bindings has new commands to allow Kerberos/AFS credentials to be stored and queried.
+  :ticket:`7462`

 - The ``condor_history`` command now has a ``startd`` option to query the Startd history file.
 This works for both local and remote queries.
   :ticket:`7538`